jvkoebbe/math5610/README.md

 # Math 5610 Computational Linear Algebra

 This repository contains materials and links to materials for students in the course offered at Utah State University [USU](http://www.usu.edu/.
+The instructor link for the course will take you to a local page at USU.
+The instructor for this course is [Joe Koebbe](http://www.math.usu.edu/~koebbe).
 There are some initial links that students should familiarize themselves with in the first couple of weeks of the course.
+These are listed below.

 Quick Links: